 After the meeting my wife and I headed back to the family plot and began the work of locating each of the graves, cleaning them a bit (gently) and for some of them pressing aluminum foil to the engravings for the pictures.
 Afterwards we stopped back by and told Gretchen about confirming that Gertrude’s stone was not at her grave and that it was definitely the one that was leaning against Ella’s grave.
 She was going to arrange to get it returned to the proper location.
 All in all it had been a fantastic day.

 It was the following week that I was contacted by message on Ancestry.Com by a great-granddaughter of Ella’s brother, Earl.
 She was looking for some possible photos dealing with her direct line and since the family tree I have on Ella is private she was unable to tell if I had anything.
-I had enough info on this lady from her message that I was able to fairly quickly do some Googling and confirm that she was related as she said so I replied.
+I had enough info on this lady from her message that I was able to fairly quickly do some Googling and confirm that she was related as she said, so I replied.
 I am so glad I did.
 Jeanette is now a dear friend, great fun, and like me, the family genealogist.
 Unlike me, she is one of those lucky ones that get a ton of family documents and pictures handed down to her.
 It was through her that I found out about the family lore of Earl being Ella’s foster brother, although we both believe he may be related by blood to the Harper family somehow.

 For now this is where it ends for me, temporarily at least.
 I still have research to do, specifically a trip to the Seventh-Day Adventist Church in Nashville I mentioned earlier and also one to the Sumner County Archives.
-Unfortunately the Archives is only open weekdays and my work schedule just doesn’t fit that time-frame for now.
+Unfortunately the Archives is only open on weekdays and my work schedule just doesn’t fit that time-frame for now.

 At the beginning of this blog I mentioned that I thought it was sad that not much was known about Ella.
 Now I feel she had a sad life also.
 She is born with a deformity that had to be tough to deal with.
 Loses her twin brother when he is only a few months old.
-While probably a typical, emotional 14 year girl she takes a job where the customers are at times cruel in their reactions to her, so you know her self-esteem had to be near rock bottom.
+While probably a typically emotional 14 year girl, she takes a job where the customers are at times cruel in their reactions to her, so you know her self-esteem had to be near rock bottom.
 I believe this why she quit the business so early, even though she was making great wages.
 She goes home to be normal again and ends up being a spinster until she was 35, another embarrassment for that time.
 Ella has a child right away who only lives a few months and then adopts one later only to have this child die within two or three months.
-And finally she herself passes away three years later from cancer.
+And finally, she herself passes away three years later from cancer.

-I am glad, though, that I took this journey and got know her a little.
+I am glad though, that I took this journey and got know her a little.
 RIP, Ella.
 You sure earned it.

 A huge Thank You! to Kim (my wife), Jeanette Daeschner and Gretchen Skaggs for taking some of this journey with me.